oracle/nosql-examples/examples-nosql-cluster-deployment/README.md

 Depending on the topology chosen you will need to set up a certain sized cluster.
 A NoSQL cluster can consist of physical machines or virtual machines (VMs).
 In Oracle NoSQL terminology, we call these physical/virtual machines storage nodes. **Storage nodes** will have hostnames, physical memory, accessibility to disk drives, and CPUs.

-By default in our scripts, we are using the following generic **hostnames** and storage **directories paths.**  Different topologies use different numbers of storage nodes and diretories.
+By default in our scripts, we are using the following generic **hostnames** and storage **directories paths.**  Different topologies use different numbers of storage nodes and directories.
 In the scripts you will need to replace these generic names with actual names for your environment.

 - `KVNODES=(node1-nosql node2-nosql node3-nosql node4-nosql arbiter)`
 - `KVDATA=(${KVDATA}/disk1 ${KVDATA}/disk2 ${KVDATA}/disk3)`